Are-you-listening/Languages-and-Automata/README.md

-# TA-Tog
+# I am listening

-"Are you listening", Project to build for the course: Languages & Automata.

-Codename = "Are you listening". <
+**By: Anas Stitou, Emil Lambert, Tibo Verreycken,  Kars Christian van Velzen  (UA: INF-BA1)**

+Project for the Course: INFORMAT 1001WETTAL Talen en automaten, University of Antwerp.

-We will build a program which can parse Songs (.mid files) and compare & categorise these songs using Finite Automata.
+The project aims to build a program which can parse Songs and compare & categorise these songs using Finite Automata.

-working directory = working
+Supported Audio Files:
+*   .mid

+Working Directory = **/working**

+Used languages:
+*   Dutch
+*   English

+Are you still listening?	;)*